Janine Weber: NWHL

 In the spring of 2015, Weber attended the training camp of the Connecticut Whale, part of the newly established National Women's Hockey League.
 She ultimately signed with the New York Riveters, making her not just the first player in to sign with the club in franchise history, but the first player in the history of the NWHL to be signed to a contract.

 Weber was selected to the 1st NWHL All-Star Game, becoming the first European to compete in the All-Star Game.
-She would score a goal in a 4-0 win on 20 November 2016, against the Connecticut Whale, which was the first shutout in Riveters history.
+She would score a goal in a 4–0 win on 20 November 2016, against the Connecticut Whale, which was the first shutout in Riveters history.

 Following two seasons with the Riveters, Weber signed with the Boston Pride for the 2017–18 season as a free agent.

 After sitting out the 2019–20 season Weber signed with the Connecticut Whale in January 2020.
 She was named an alternate captain in the 2021–22 season.

 International play

-Weber made her international debut with the Austrian national team at the 2008 IIHF Women's World Championship Division II, contributing an assist to Austria’s promotion to Division I.
+Weber made her international debut with the Austrian national team at the 2008 IIHF Women's World Championship Division II, contributing an assist to Austria's promotion to Division I.

 The following season, she made her international junior debut with the Austrian national under-18 team at the inaugural IIHF U18 Women's World Championship tournament: the 2008 U18 Women's World Championship.
 She served as team captain and led the team in scoring with 3 goals and 2 assists for 5 points in four games.
 At the 2013 IIHF Women's World Championship Division I Group A tournament, Weber led all skaters in scoring, notching 4 goals and 7 points.

 Personal life

 Weber earned her Matura at the Reithmann Gymnasium in her home city of Innsbruck in 2009.
 She completed undergraduate studies while living in Vienna during 2009 to 2013 and holds a Master of Education from Providence College in Providence, Rhode Island.

-She and her husband, Bruce Messier, reside in Rhode Island.

 In 2022, she began working as development coach with the Warwick, Rhode Island–based junior ice hockey team HC Rhode Island of the Eastern Hockey League (EHL).